CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-NetQ-Onprem.md

 The NetQ Platform can be installed as a Virtual Machine (VM) using one of the following hypervisors:

-- VMware ESXi™ 6.5 (OVA image) for servers running Cumulus Linux, CentOS, Ubuntu and RedHat operating systems.
+- VMware ESXi™ 6.5 or later (OVA image) for servers running Cumulus Linux, CentOS, Ubuntu and RedHat operating systems.
 - KVM/QCOW (QEMU Copy on Write) image for servers running CentOS, Ubuntu and RedHat operating systems.

 ### Hardware Requirements

 {{%notice info%}}
 A fresh server is recommended for NetQ 2.4.0 installation.
-Alternately, you could create a new VM.

 {{%/notice%}}

 The NetQ Platform requires a server with the following: